 - How to navigate the problem of missing/absent data when interpeting data analysis?

-Digital Countercultures and the Struggle for Community (2017)
+Digital Countercultures and the Struggle for Community (April 16, 2021)

-By Jessa Lingel
+by Jessa Lingel

 - Do the frameworks of flexibility, authenticity, legibility work for examining both counterculture and technology?